TobiasPSP/Esp8266/Power/Buck_and_Boost/Boost/SX1308/readme.md

 | --- | --- | --- | --- | --- |
 | 2-24V | 2-28V | 2A | 1.2MHz | low (€ 0.40/piece) |

+> While you can buy this boost converter as a fully-functional PCB at some online stores for as much as €6 per piece, the real retail price for the very same product at places like *AliExpress* is around € 0.40, most often sold in packs of 10 pieces.

 ## Real World Evaluation

 The claims for this chip often do not match reality: